petabi/reproduce/README.md

     * ```reproduce -i test.pcap -q 10240 -p 2```
 * Send all log files beginning with 'msg' prefix in the '/data/LOG' directory and it's subdirectory
     * ```reproduce -i /data/LOG -n msg -b 192.168.4.5:9092 -t syslog -e```
+* Send all log files in the '/data/LOG' directory and it's subdirectory.
+And polling the directory periodically (default 3 seconds).
+If new files found, send it too.
+    * ```reproduce -i /data/LOG -v -b 192.168.4.5:9092 -t syslog -e```

 ### Report Example